penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-google-cloud-storage/README.md

 - Creates a Google Cloud Storage bucket for storing Terraform/OpenTofu state files
 - Sets up a service account with appropriate permissions
-- Provides a ready-to-use curl command to create the storage profile in Scalr
+- Provides instructions for using the Scalr CLI to create the storage profile in Scalr

-## Requirements

-- Google Cloud provider
-- TLS provider
-- A Google Cloud project with appropriate permissions
-- A Scalr account

 ## Usage